The 3 Myths of Chatbots and the Rise of Conversational AI

 Even sophisticated AI-based chatbots like Siri and Alexa are not conversational.
 They are command-based systems.
 But for AI to become optimally useful and powerful, there will need to be much more interaction.

 This is what Conversational AI is all about.
 It’s more of what you would expect when dealing with a human.
 This means that the user experience will be more engaging and helpful.

 Conversational AI is still in the early phases.
 But more cases are emerging that show considerable progress.
 One is Lemonade, an insurance company that focuses on auto, home and renters policies, which is built completely on AI.
 It has several bots that handle customer inquiries, provide quotes, and process claims.

 In fact, the bot that deals with claims, called “AI Jim,” is particularly impressive.
 This is an area where customer care is extremely important because a person has perhaps suffered a major harm.
 Because of this, AI Jim was built to navigate through the emotions but also to effectively process the claim.
 Consider that it resolves matters about a third of the cases.
 Those that it cannot complete are routed to the right person, calling for much less heavy lifting.

 As a testament to the power of Conversational AI, Lemonade has recently pulled off one of this year’s most successful IPOs.
 Shares are up nearly 200 percent with market capitalization of $4.6 billion.

-Such success does not mean that any company can create AI-based chatbots on their own.
+Such success does not mean that any company can create AI-based chatbots on its own.
 This is not realistic.
 But the good news is that there are various startups—like Aisera—that are providing prebuilt Conversational Ai systems.
 And yes, they can mean moving the needle substantially in the right direction for nearly any company.
 Book a free conversational AI demo today to experience the best artificial intelligence technologies for enterprises.